A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration

 Firstly, the linear relationship between the wave phase and the phase constant is experimentally verified.
-The dual-CP RRA is fed by a dual-CP horn under a 30$^\circ$ oblique incident angle.
+The dual-CP RRA is fed by a dual-CP horn antenna.
 This RRA produces dual-CP pencil-beams directed toward the broadside.
-A second dual-CP horn, positioned in the far-field of the RRA along the broadside direction, is employed to measure the reflection phases and amplitudes of the 0$^\circ$ beam.
-When the incident wave is LCP, the reflected wave is also LCP, whereas the incident RCP wave generates an RCP reflected wave.
-The phase constants are varied from 0$^\circ$ to 180$^\circ$ with a 10$^\circ$ increment for both LCP and RCP cases.
+A second dual-CP horn, positioned in the far-field of the RRA along the broadside direction, is employed to measure the reflection phases of the 0$^\circ$ beam.
+The phase constants are varied from 0$^\circ$ to 180$^\circ$ for both LHCP and RHCP cases.

-The received amplitudes and phases are measured at 16.8 GHz.
-Fig. \ref{measwavephase}(a) and (b) show the relationship between the wave phases and the phase constants for LCP and RCP waves, respectively.
-The root mean squared errors (RMSEs) between the wave phases and phase constants are found to be 2.4$^\circ$ for the LCP wave and 2.5$^\circ$ for the RCP wave, providing evidence of an excellent linear relationship between the wave phase and phase constants.
+The received phases are measured at 16.8 GHz.
+Fig. \ref{measwavephase}(a) and (b) show the relationship between the wave phases and the phase constants for LHCP and RHCP waves, respectively.
+The root mean squared errors (RMSEs) between the wave phases and phase constants are found to be 2.4$^\circ$ for the LHCP wave and 2.5$^\circ$ for the RHCP wave, providing evidence of an excellent linear relationship between the wave phase and phase constants.

-The received amplitudes for LCP and RCP waves are also measured, as shown in Fig. \ref{measwavephase}(c) and (d), respectively.
-The mean amplitudes for LCP and RCP beams are approximately from -34.5 dB to -34 dB, validating the assumption of equal amplitudes for LCP and RCP.
-The amplitude variations are within 1.4 dB for LCP and 2.2 dB for RCP, attributed to the pseudorandom nature of 1-bit phase quantization.
-It is worth noting that with RRAs possessing higher phase resolution, the amplitude variation range can be reduced.